Tifa Lockhart: Conception and design

 Although Tifa's attire has varied, a miniskirt has usually been a staple of her design.

 Tifa was designed by Tetsuya Nomura.
 She was not present in early versions of Final Fantasy VII, as the game was to have only three playable characters: the protagonist Cloud Strife, Aerith Gainsborough, and Barret Wallace.
 However, it was suggested during phone call to project director Yoshinori Kitase that one of the main characters should die at some point in the game.
 After much discussion as to whether it should be Barret or Aerith, the producers chose Aerith.
 Nomura later joked that this was his idea, so as to enable him to introduce Tifa into the game.
 The notion of having two concurrent heroines and having the hero waver between them was something Kitase liked, describing it as something new in the Final Fantasy series.
 She was designed to use the "monk" character class that appeared in previous games in the series, and many aspects of her personality were taken from Aerith's initial design.

 In a change from previous entries in the Final Fantasy series, the development team worked from Nomura's character designs; longtime series artist Yoshitaka Amano created his own versions as background, wanting to depict the characters in futuristic clothing.
 Tifa's outfit consists of a white crop top and a black miniskirt held up by a pair of narrow black suspenders.
 She wears red boots and gloves, with black sleeves extending from wrist to elbow; a metal guard covers her left elbow.
 The attire was described as giving her freedom of movement, due to her hand-to-hand combat specialty.
-She stands about 5 feet 6 inches (167 cm) tall.
+She stands tall.
 Her hair is long and dark brown in a style that resembles a dolphin's tail.
 This longer fixed hairstyle helped to differentiate her visually from Aerith and was also easier to animate.